The Vet-Approved Guide to Dog Dental Health

 Dr. Maritza Bruno, DVM, West Orange Animal Hospital

-1. Baby steps: Start by getting your dog used to you messing with their mouth.
+Baby steps: Start by getting your dog used to you messing with their mouth.
 Run your fingers over the outside of their mouths, chin, and cheeks.
 The whisker area is sensitive, but you want them to get used to you touching their face and mouth, so go slow if your pooch seems hesitant.

-3. Make it tasty: Once your dog is comfortable with step 2, introduce a dab of veterinary toothpaste on your finger and let your dog taste it.
+Get inside: After your dog is comfortable with step one, run your finger around their cheeks, inside the mouth, and over the gums.
 Using cotton gauze wrapped around your finger, or a finger brush at this point works well too.

-2. Add the tasty.
+Add the tasty.
 Once your dog is comfortable with the brush, add a dab of veterinary toothpaste or a salt and water dilution to the brush.
+Using small, slow circular motions, brush the outside surface of your dog’s teeth letting it slide lightly over their gums as well.

-3. Progress, not perfection: Over the next few days, increase the number of teeth brushed.
+Progress, not perfection: Over the next few days, increase the number of teeth brushed.
 Remember to always brush in a circular motion and pay attention to the gums as well.
 When your dog is comfortable, brush the insides of the teeth as well.

-Plaque reducing dental products
+Plaque-reducing dental products

 Nutrition: